ksaj/articles/1b-Offensive_Operations_Model-The_Economic_Impact_of_Cyber_Warfare.md

 ## Understanding the Financial Impact

-In business, everything is eventually classified by its ability to create money, or its penchant for losing it.
+In business, everything is eventually classified by its ability to create money, or its penchance for losing it.

 A sustained attack against an online business is said to cost anywhere from US\$500,000 to millions of dollars per day.
 This is just the revenue impact, which depends highly on the popularity of the site.
 For example, a 2011 attack on Sony is reported to have cost them in excess of US\$170 million.
 In 2012, News Corp. announced that hacking had cost them a similar amount.
 And we are increasingly hearing of massive losses like these today.